 How do you start a side hustle?

-When I started my blog, I had no freaking clue that I would one day build it into a 7-figure business.
+When I started my blog, I had no freaking clue that it would turn into a 7-figure business.
 I just really disliked being a teacher and knew I wanted more than a teacher’s salary could ever allow me.

-That was why I start a side hustle.
+That was why I started a side hustle.
 Your reason or goal is an incredibly important part of this process.

 A hustle means it’s work, and your why is how you motivate yourself to make it happen.

-After you have your motivation, start looking into side hustle ideas by thinking about what you’re good at, things you enjoy, and your flexibility.
+After you have your motivation, start looking into side hustle ideas by thinking about what you’re good at, things you enjoy, and your availability.